 How the Voting Works

-Asia’s 50 Best Restaurants (and the award ceremony hosted to celebrate the list’s unveiling) is organised and compiled by William Reed Media.
+Asia’s 50 Best Restaurants (and the awards ceremony hosted to celebrate the list’s unveiling) is organised and compiled by William Reed Business Media.
 None of the employees of any of the sponsors associated with the awards, including the main sponsor, votes or has any influence over the results.